petterh/textedit/docs/Chapter-14-File-Management.md

 One of the parameters to SHFileOperation is a pointer to an SHFILEOPSTRUCT.
 The pFrom member of this structure is actually a list of null-terminated file names; the list itself must be doubly null-terminated.
 (This is an error-prone approach to an API – it did burn me, at least.
 QED.)

-The trash can icon in Figure 19 is really two icons – one icon showing a full trash can, another icon showing an empty one.
+The trash can icon in Figure&nbsp;19 is really two icons – one icon showing a full trash can, another icon showing an empty one.
 Only one of them is visible at a time, though; this is toggled whenever the user checks or unchecks the “Put file in trash can” checkbox:

 ```C++
 toggleIcon( IDC_WASTEBASKET, IDC_WASTEBASKETEMPTY, 0 != Button_GetCheck( getDlgItem( IDC_TRASHCAN ) ) );